Skip to content

 Optional debugging flags for truth-matching

-• Wants to not separate \(D^{**}_{(s)}\) cocktails
+• not separate \(D^{**}_{(s)}\) cocktails

-• Want to separate \(D^{**}H\) cocktails
+• separate \(D^{**}H\) cocktails

-• Doesn't want to separate \(DD\) cocktails
+• not separate \(DD\) cocktails

-In the encoding scheme below, this means that temporarily truthmatch will have b1b2=0.
-Without setting these flags, the coded truthmatch int is nominally set to encode all information that should be relevant for building the run 2 RDX templates.
+Nominally, for run2 our truthmatch int is separating \(D^{**}_{(s)}\), not separating \(D^{**}H\), and partially separating \(DD\).
+Without setting these flags, truthmatch is set to encode all information that should be relevant for building the run 2 RDX templates.

 Once this is done, the postprocessed ntuples will contain a truthmatch branch that encodes what type of decay the event was successfully truth-matched to, or truthmatch=0 if the event failed to pass the truth-matching requirements.
 The encoding scheme for truthmatch works as follows: truthmatch=a1b1b2c1c2d1 where